Client-Engineering-Indonesia/workshop-ibm-datastage-cognos/README.md

-# Workshop DataStage and Cognos Analytics will be conducted in Half Day Session
+## Workshop DataStage and Cognos Analytics Half Day Session

 ## Overview
 IBM DataStage and Cognos Analytics empower your business by integrating, transforming, and visualizing data to drive smarter decisions.